XRPLF/xrpl-dev-portal/www/websocket_api.md

 ## wallet_propose ##

-<span class='draft-comment'>(My speculation/impression of this method:</span> Use the `wallet_propose` method to provisionally create a new account.
-The account created this way will become officially included in the Ripple network when it receives a transaction that provides enough XRP to meet the account reserve.
+Use the `wallet_propose` method to generate the keys needed for a new account.
+The account created this way will only become officially included in the Ripple network when it receives a transaction that provides enough XRP to meet the account reserve.
+(The `wallet_propose` command does not affect the global network.
+Technically, it is not strictly necessary for creating a new account: you could generate keys some other way, but that is not recommended.)

 *The `wallet_propose` request is an admin command that cannot be run by unpriviledged users!*